microsoft/MLOpsPython/docs/getting_started.md

         | join kind=fullouter Traceinfo on id
         | project-away id1

-  * **Distributed tracing**: The smoke test client code sets an HTTP `traceparent` header (per the [W3C Trace Context proposed specification](https://www.w3.org/TR/trace-context-1)), and the `score.py` code logs this header.
+  * **Distributed tracing**: The smoke test client code sets an HTTP `traceparent` header (per the [W3C Trace Context proposed specification](https://www.w3.org/TR/trace-context-1)), and the `score.py` code logs the header.
 The query above shows how to surface this value.
-You can adapt this to your tracing framework.
+You can adapt it to your tracing framework.
-  * **Monitoring**: You can use [Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview) to monitor the Azure ML scoring containers' performance, just as for any other container.
+  * **Monitoring**: You can use [Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-overview) to monitor the Azure ML scoring containers' performance.

 ### Clean up the example resources

-(Optional) To remove the resources created for this project you can use the [/environment_setup/iac-remove-environment-pipeline.yml](../environment_setup/iac-remove-environment-pipeline.yml) definition or you can just delete the resource group in the [Azure Portal](https://portal.azure.com).
+To remove the resources created for this project, you can use the [/environment_setup/iac-remove-environment-pipeline.yml](../environment_setup/iac-remove-environment-pipeline.yml) definition or you can just delete the resource group in the [Azure Portal](https://portal.azure.com).

 ## Next Steps: Integrating your project

 * The provided pipeline definition YAML files are a sample starting point, which you should tailor to your processes and environment.
 * Follow the [bootstrap instructions](../bootstrap/README.md) to create a starting point for your project use case.
-* Use the [Convert ML experimental code to production code](https://docs.microsoft.com/azure/machine-learning/tutorial-convert-ml-experiment-to-production#use-your-own-model-with-mlopspython-code-template) tutorial which explains how to bring your machine learning code on top of this template.
+* Use the [Convert ML experimental code to production code](https://docs.microsoft.com/azure/machine-learning/tutorial-convert-ml-experiment-to-production#use-your-own-model-with-mlopspython-code-template) tutorial that explains how to bring your machine learning code on top of this template.
 * You may want to use [Azure DevOps self-hosted agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser#install) to speed up your ML pipeline execution.
 The Docker container image for the ML pipeline is sizable, and having it cached on the agent between runs can trim several minutes from your runs.
 * You can install additional Conda or pip packages by modifying the YAML environment configurations under the `diabetes_regression` directory.
 Make sure to use fixed version numbers for all packages to ensure reproducibility, and use the same versions across environments.
-* You should edit the pipeline definition to remove unused stages.
-For example, if you are deploying to ACI and AKS only, you should delete the unused `Deploy_Webapp` stage.
+* Edit the pipeline definition to remove unused stages.
+For example, if you're deploying to ACI and AKS only, delete the unused `Deploy_Webapp` stage.
-* You may wish to enable [manual approvals](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/approvals) before the deployment stages.
+* Consider enabling [manual approvals](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/approvals) before the deployment stages.

 ### Using an existing dataset

-**Note:** The training ML pipeline uses a [sample diabetes dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html) as training data.
-To use your own data, you need to [create a Dataset](https://docs.microsoft.com/azure/machine-learning/how-to-create-register-datasets) in your workspace and specify its name in a DATASET_NAME variable in the ***devopsforai-aml-vg*** variable group.
-You will also need to modify the test cases in the **ml_service/util/smoke_test_scoring_service.py** script to match the schema of the training features in your dataset.
+The training ML pipeline uses a [sample diabetes dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_diabetes.html) as training data.
+To use your own data, you need to [create a Dataset](https://docs.microsoft.com/azure/machine-learning/how-to-create-register-datasets) in your workspace and add a DATASET_NAME variable in the ***devopsforai-aml-vg*** variable group with the Dataset name.
+You'll also need to modify the test cases in the **ml_service/util/smoke_test_scoring_service.py** script to match the schema of the training features in your dataset.

 ### Additional Variables and Configuration